ai4society/GenAIResultsComparator/examples/llm_aware_metrics/README.md

 - **Prompt-Aware Comparison**: Compare LLM outputs while considering the prompts that generated them
 - **Schema-Based Validation**: Validate and compare structured outputs against predefined schemas
-- **Alignment Scoring**: Evaluate how well responses align with their prompts
+- **Aggregated Similarity Scoring**: Evaluate how well responses align with their prompts
 - **Flexible Integration**: Works with all existing metrics from the base library

 ## Installation